Rape during the occupation of Germany

 Territorial changes and occupational zones of Nazi Germany after its defeat.
 The map includes the front-line along the Elbe from which U.S. troops withdrew in July 1945.

 As Allied troops entered and occupied German territory during the later stages of World War II, mass rapes of women took place both in connection with combat operations and during the subsequent occupation of Germany by soldiers from all advancing Allied armies, although a majority of scholars agree that the records show that a majority of the rapes were committed by Soviet occupation troops.
 The wartime rapes were followed by decades of silence.

 According to historian Antony Beevor, whose books were banned in 2015 from some Russian schools and colleges, NKVD (Soviet secret police) files have revealed that the leadership knew what was happening, but did little to stop it.
 It was often rear echelon units who committed the rapes.
-According to professor Oleg Rzheshevsky, "4,148 Red Army officers and many privates were punished for committing atrocities".
 The exact number of German women and girls raped by Soviet troops during the war and occupation is uncertain, but historians estimate their numbers are likely in the hundreds of thousands, and possibly as many as two million.